AndrePu/BigInteger/README.md

 # BigInteger
-In this project implemented analog of BigInteger C# struct in order to consolidate knoledges from topics:
+In this project implemented analog of BigInteger C# struct in order to consolidate knowledges from topics:
-- Operators overloading;
+- operators overload;

-In cryptography namespace you can find implementation of the BigInt class and in program.cs you can test all the methods and possibilities in this class.

-Also it's popular to work with big numbers during programming competitions.
-It can take long time to implement definite function and operations for this numbers.
-So, you can use this BigInt class to complete your programming task without wasting your time.
+- Conversion operators overload;

-Now, this class has following features:
+Implemented BigInteger class has following abilities:
 - Class Constructor that supports string, int, long type object as input parameter or no parameters at all
 - Boolean operations: <,>,>=,<=,==,!=
 - Arithmetic Operations: +, *,-